amirbayat98/flutter_mobx_futurebuilder/README.md

-i created a class named "Model". i'm gonna use this to keep data of my users that i get from api. then i create _MyState abstract class. this is to keep a list of my user model and define actions. the you can run this command flutter packages pub run build_runner watch so mobx will create a file for you. add this file using "part". create MyState class and then define an object of your class names myState. this object i accessible by importing this file to any widget so you can access your state anywhere in your program. notice that i use http to get json over api and then i update my state and that is the "users" which is a list and i return that list in my action.
+i created a class named "Model". i'm gonna use this to keep data of my users that i get from api. then i create _MyState abstract class. this is to keep a list of my user model and define actions. the you can run this command flutter packages pub run build_runner watch so mobx will create a file for you. add this file using "part". create MyState class and then define an object of your class names myState. this object is accessible by importing this file to any widget so you can access your state anywhere in your program. notice that i use http to get json over api and then i update my state and that is the "users" which is a list and i return that list in my action.

 ![alt text](https://raw.githubusercontent.com/amirbayat98/flutter_mobx_futurebuilder/code/PicsTutorial/myState.PNG)